 Almost 50% of all recycled copper scrap is old post-consumer scrap, such as discarded electric cable, junked automobile radiators and air conditioners, or even ancient Egyptian plumbing.

 Without question, mining is a critical industrial sector in countries around the world.
 It is important to their economies and to the way of life that many people enjoy.
-But for the most part it involves chasing finite resources, more dangerous operations and ultimately postponing an inevitable day of reckoning which comes at a hefty cost in terms of the environment, the people working directly in those mines and all the local businesses that depend on those jobs.
+But for the most part, it involves chasing finite resources, more dangerous operations and ultimately postponing an inevitable day of reckoning which comes at a hefty cost in terms of the environment, the people working directly in those mines, and all the local businesses that depend on those jobs.
+Scrap Yard in Burlington

-Unfortunately the recycling industry works largely without the recognition, fanfare and public and economic supports of traditional mining companies.
+Unfortunately, the recycling industry works largely without the recognition, fanfare and public and economic support of traditional mining companies.
 Yet it performs the function of supplying the metal market in a much more economical and environmentally beneficial way.

 As time goes by, the argument for active support for the recycling industry becomes much more viable.

 Closing The Gap Between Mining and Metals Recycling

 We likely will be mining at least as long as there is a gap between what we are consuming and what we are recycling.
 The real question is how much effort are we willing to make to close that gap.